ABOUT THIS CONFERENCE

 - The experts answer the questions submitted by the students, with a prize for the best

-- Explore the Nazi war state and its impact on the people of Germany
+- Overview of the Nazi state by 1945 and its impact on the people of Germany

 - What was the legacy of the Nazi State for Germany?